transloadit/uppy.io/docs/companion.md

 [**Sign-up for a (free) plan**](https://transloadit.com/pricing/).

-## Installation
+## Installation & use

-If you want to host your own Companion server start by installing it:
+Companion is installed from npm.
+Depending on how you want to run Companion, the install process is slightly different.
+Companion can be integrated as middleware into your [Express](https://expressjs.com/) app or as a standalone server.

 ```bash
 npm install @uppy/companion